kuraykaraaslan/Veterinary/README.md

 ## Features

-- **Veterinarian Management**: CRUD operations for veterinarians, managing their working days.
+- **Doctor Management**: CRUD operations for doctors and their associated available days.
 - **Customer Management**: CRUD operations for customers and their associated animals.
-- **Vaccination Management**: CRUD operations for vaccinations given to animals, with validation for vaccine protection dates.
+- **Animal Management**: CRUD operations for animals and their associated vaccinations and appointments.
+- **Vaccine Management**: CRUD operations for vaccines.
 - **Appointment Management**: Creating, updating, viewing, and deleting appointments for animal vaccinations and check-ups.
 - **Layered Architecture**: The application is developed following a layered architecture pattern.
 - **Dependency Injection**: Constructor injection is used for Inversion of Control (IoC) and Dependency Injection (DI).